 - Disclose your information only to parties who have a legitimate need

-While it is the credit reporting agency’s duty to collect this information, they must rely on third parties (your creditors) for an accurate report of the amount that you owe and your payment history.
+While it is the duty of the credit reporting agencies to collect this information, they must rely on third parties (your creditors) for an accurate report of the amount that you owe and your payment history.
 Nearly any entity that you have had a financial connection with could supply information that affects your credit report, including the IRS (non-payment of taxes), a city government (an outstanding parking ticket), and so on.

 As you can imagine, these third-parties are also bound by specific rules to protect your privacy and livelihood.
 Any party that provides information to a credit reporting agency must: